FreeAndFair/ColoradoRLA/docs/developer.md

 In order to automatically measure the quality of a system, we define the set of properties that we wish to measure and the what the optimal ranges are for the measure of each property.
-We automate this evalution, both in the IDE and in continuous integration.
+We automate this evaluation, both in the IDE and in continuous integration.

 Also, we have a tool called the AutoGrader that automatically combines the output of multiple analyses and "grades" the system, and